 “I’m proud to have been here” for the past 40 years, Don said.
 “I love people; I love helping them.”
 Don said his blessings include his family with his wife, Anne who teaches first grade at St. Mary School in Mt.
 Vernon.
 Until very recently, the Colliers lived in an apartment above the funeral home but moved recently to a home in Woodlawn near their daughter and her family.
 “It was important to me that the people in town knew I lived here,” and was available to help them when someone close to them died.
 The hardest part about his job, Don said, is when children die or when close friends die.
 The best thing he can do for his friends and their families, he said is “helping them through the terrible times.”
 Because he shares the intimate details of a family’s life as they prepare to say good-bye to their loved one, Don said he feels “a closeness with a family you’ve helped.
 “It’s not over when you die,” he said, relying on faith to bring solace.

 However, for those who have no faith or maybe no church home, Don said it’s difficult.
 “They’re lost,” he said of the family members.
 “They have no light at the end of the tunnel.”
 These families need guidance, he said.
 They need to hear suggestions about how to handle a service for their loved one.
 “People need closure, and a service helps.”
 When people gather at the funeral home to make arrangements for a parent or older relative, it doesn’t always go smoothly.
+There could be many reasons for that – they might argue because they have no money for funeral, or maybe because the family members just don’t get along.
 Carmen Hughey-Deichman, a co-worker and owner of the funeral home said: “There are many times when a family is at war with one another.”
 In these situations, families that are feuding can interrupt the grieving process, their own and that of other family members.

 “Don has always handled each case specific to its own needs and is one to show grace with loved ones that can be harsh or confrontational to him as an innocent bystander,” Carmen said.
 “God made Don with tough skin to be able to make quick decisions and call the important shots during stressful times in the workplace.
 When other employees experience these tense or difficult situations, “He takes charge in situations where the employees need guidance and is a beacon for how to get the job done right,” Carmen said.
 Funeral director, Mike Lampe, concurs with Carmen’s assessment of Don’s gifts.
 “Don has been called to take care of families that are grieving, that are lost and that are struggling with their faith in God because of a death they are experiencing.
 Don understands their hurt, their pain and their anger.
 He is always there to help them through that part of their life that nobody else can.”
 Always ready to help in these tough times, Don likes “helping people even if they don’t have anything” because “everybody deserves a service.”
 Don and Anne Collier have two children and two grandchildren.